sergiopnvds/cs525/assign2/README.txt

 	$ make

-This "Makefile" is prepared to compile all files belonged to the Buffer Manager and provide test_assign2_1 executable file.
+This "Makefile" is prepared to compile all files belonged to the Buffer Manager and provide test_assign2_1 and test_assign2_2 executable files.

 A clean instruction has been added to Makefile, it removes all .o and executable files: